Skip to Content

 This snowy field crochet blanket is one of those easy crochet patterns that are a joy to make once you get started.
 With the half double crochet v-stitch pattern that is finished off with a front and back post double crochet.
 I just love how this blanket turned out.

-Who doesn’t love a good crochet project?
-Crazy, right!
-I know we do.
-That’s why we’re so excited to share this latest tutorial with you: the Snowy Field Crochet Blanket.
-This easy pattern is perfect for advanced beginners and experienced crocheters alike and makes a great gift or heirloom to pass down from generation to generation.
+This easy pattern is perfect for confident beginners and experienced crocheters alike and makes a great gift or heirloom to pass down from generation to generation.

 The wintery season is quickly approaching and what better way to prepare than by crocheting a beautiful blanket to keep you warm this winter.
-This Snowy Field Crochet Blanket is the perfect project for any crocheter because it works up quickly.
-The instructions include a few photos of the steps to help you complete this lovely pattern.

 Snowy Field Crochet Blanket